MicroFocus/fortify-issue-manager/README.md

 ### Required Configuration
 The following environment variables must be set:
-- `FORTIFY_GRANT_TYPE`
+- `FORTIFY_AUTH_TYPE`
-    This property configures the Fortify on Demand authentication grant type.
+    This property configures the Fortify on Demand authentication type.
-    It must be set to `client_credentials` or `password`.
+    It must be set to `basic` or `token`.

-    If grant type is `client_credentials` then the following environment variables must be set:
-     - `FORTIFY_CLIENT_ID`
-     - `FORTIFY_CLIENT_SECRET`

-    If grant type is `password` then the following environment variables must be set:
+    If grant type is `basic` then the following environment variables must be set:
      - `FORTIFY_USERNAME`
      - `FORTIFY_PASSWORD`

+    If grant type is `token` then the following environment variable must be set:
-- `FORTIFY_SCOPE`
+     - `FORTIFY_TOKEN`
-    This property configures the Fortify on Demand scope.
-Example: api-tenant

 - `FORTIFY_API_URL`
     This property configures the Fortify on Demand api url